Satyam3303/Whatsapp_Clone_Socket/README.md

 nodemon server.js
 ```

+---

 Logging
 Winston is configured with:
 - Console output (colorized)
 - logs/combined.log for all logs
 - logs/error.log for error-level logs only
 - All socket events, errors, and server lifecycle info are logged for debugging and monitoring.

+Built with care and lots of ☕ — Happy Coding!